Hatt-i humayun: Practices

 When a petition or memo requiring the Sultan's decision was to be submitted to him, the grand vizier usually prepared an executive summary (telhis) as an attachment.
 In some cases, rather than prepare a separate summary document, the grand vizier or his deputy would write his summary and views diagonally, on the top or bottom margins of documents coming from lower functionaries (see an example in the first figure above).
 Such annotations on a written document were called derkenar.
 Sometimes the grand vizier would append a separate cover page on top of a proposal coming from a lower-level functionary like the Treasurer (Defterdar) or the Minister of Defence (Serasker), introducing it as, for example, "this is the proposal of the Defterdar".
 In such cases, the Sultan would write his hatt-ı hümayun on the cover page.
 In other cases, the grand vizier would summarize the matter directly in the margin of the document submitted by the lower functionary and the Sultan would write on the same page as well.
 Sometimes the Sultan would write his decision on a fresh piece of paper attached to the submitted document.

 In most cases hatt-ı humayuns were written by the Sultan himself although there exist some that were penned by the chief scribe or another functionary.
-Important hatt-ı humayuns on the white were sometimes drafted by the head of diplomatic correspondence (Reis-ül Kuttab) or the Secretary of Navy (Kapudan Paşa).
+Important hatt-ı humayuns on the white were sometimes drafted by the head of diplomatic correspondence (Reis ül-Küttab) or the Secretary of Navy (Kapudan Paşa).
 In some cases, there were notations as to who prepared the draft of the document that was then re-written by the Sultan.

 Hatt-ı hümayuns usually were not dated, although some, concerning withdrawal of money from the treasury, did carry dates.
 Most late-period hatt-ı hümayuns and irades had dates.
 Abdulhamid I was especially inclined to date his hatt-ı hümayuns.
 His grand vizier Koca Yusuf Pasha, later suggested this practice of dating hatt-ı hümayuns to Abdulhamid's successor Selim III so that he could follow up whether his orders were carried out.
 However, this suggestion was not adopted.
 Abdulhamid II used signatures toward the latter parts of his reign.